Main Window | File Explorer | Bulk Editor | Keyboard Examiner | Score Examiner | Event Examiner | Event Editor | Jukebox | Track Saver | Preferences

 Folder Selection Area

 The top area is a file browser where navigation and layout is operating system dependent.
-(The picture displays the Windows version.)
+(The picture displays the Mac version.)

 The Filter area allows adding values to additionally filter the displayed MIDI files.
 The following options are available.

 |Filters files based on their MIDI filetype (0 or 1).

 Valid options: 0, 1

 |Filters files containing the given character(s) in their names

 |Filters files having the set key signature as its first key signature.

 |Filters files having the set time signature as its first time signature.